mcmtroffaes/homepage/posts/2015-07-03-running-hakyll-with-nix.markdown

   comes down to the nix filesystem root, containing mostly symbolic links to `/nix` where all the built files reside.

-It will also add the following line to your `.bash_profile` file:
+It will also add the following to your `.bash_profile` file:

 ``` {.sourceCode .bash}
 if [ -e ~/.nix-profile/etc/profile.d/nix.sh ]; then